Logo: to the web site of Uppsala University

 National Category

-History History of Ideas Sociology (excluding Social Work, Social Psychology and Social Anthropology)
+History History of Science and Ideas Sociology (excluding Social Work, Social Psychology and Social Anthropology)

 Identifiers